Today's recipe, Mushroom-and-Miso gravy, happens to be one of my favorite gravies to go over brown rice. (ALL gravy is my favorite for

 They say that boiling miso destroys the beneficial properties, so I always add it at the end.
 It's good stuff, give it a try!!

 Mushroom and Miso Gravy

-1 cup vegetable broth (or 1 cup water if you prefer it milder and less salty)
+1 cup vegetable broth, (I actually use a "beef" style vegan broth here, I like the stronger taste and rich brown color in this gravy, you can use 1 cup water if you prefer it milder and less salty)

 2 cups thinly sliced mushrooms (I like shiitake or morels here if I can get them, but regular button mushrooms work well too)

 1 1/2 Tablespoons cornstarch